Frequency Quality Metrics based on Second-Order Derivative and Autocorrelation: Real-World Data

 \section{Real-World Data}

 To calculate the proposed frequency quality metrics, we utilize AIPS, GB, and Nordic frequency time-series data from September 2025 and, for comparison, some data from December 2025, with 1 s resolution.
-Note that it has been shown in the literature that one month data and analysis is sufficient to generalize frequency quality behavior \cite{11299077}.
+It has been shown in the literature that one month data and analysis is sufficient to generalize frequency quality behavior \cite{11299077}.
 As available data have 1 s resolution, we assume static time intervals to calculate RoCoF and $\mathrm{RoCoF'}$, that is, $\tau$ = 1 s and $\Delta\tau$ = 1 s in \eqref{eq:rocof} and \eqref{eq:rocof_rocof}, respectively.
+For comparison, we also utilize 0.5 s static time intervals for the calculation of the different RoCoFs for September 2025 given the availability of 0.1 s data resolution from the AIPS and Nordic grid but not from the GB.
+It is worth stressing that while industry practice is to calculate RoCoF over a 0.5 s rolling window, the European Union regulation recognizes 1 s resolution as valid for frequency quality evaluation purposes, as follows \cite{sogl}: ``\textit{‘instantaneous frequency data’ means a set of data measurements of the overall system frequency for the synchronous area with a measurement period equal to or shorter than one second used for system frequency quality evaluation purposes;}''.